 Closer to home, we are delighted to play an integral part in the College’s Wellcome Trust-funded Humanities & Health project through our Philosophy of Medicine project, including a seminar series which runs fortnightly during term time.

 Everybody in our community, from the academic staff to our visiting fellows and in particular the student body, plays an active role in the life of the Department.

 We have a large and very lively postgraduate community, who not only participate in the research and teaching culture of the Department, but also organise a wide selection of reading and study groups to aid peer-to-peer learning.

-We are also proud of the excellent work carried out by Phil-Soc, our undergraduate-run student philosophy society, who each year arrange a magnificent schedule of weekly talks by invited speakers from around the country and beyond.
+We are also proud of the excellent work carried out by our undergraduate-run student Philosophy Society (Phil-Soc), who each year arrange a magnificent schedule of weekly talks by invited speakers from around the country and beyond.